We all have things we want to keep private.

 We often see how online privacy and information security overlap since both are sometimes interdependent.

 One affects another sometimes.
-Simply put, you can differentiate between them in this way.
+But, you can differentiate between them in this way.

 Privacy is how you want the company you are dealing with to keep your data and information to itself and not share it on public platforms or with third parties.

-In the event of a breach, privacy is lost, but security is maintained.
+In a breach, privacy is lost, but security is maintained.

-In March of 2018, it was made public that Facebook exposed data on up to 87 million Facebook users to a researcher who worked at Cambridge Analytica, which worked for the Trump campaign.
+In March 2018, it was public that Facebook exposed data on up to 87 million users to a researcher who worked at Cambridge Analytica, which worked for the Trump campaign.

 Read: How to Disable Facebook Facial Recognition Software

 Security, on the other hand, implies the next step.
-In case the data shared includes, say, financial information or your residential address, then both privacy and security have been compromised.
+In case the data shared includes financial information or your residential address, privacy, and security have been compromised.

 As stated earlier, online privacy issues related to the internet exist on a spectrum.

-A variety of data is revealed, including information that you do not wish to share - data that you do not mind sharing like social media accounts, nuisance privacy compromises like targeted ads, and public embarrassment or breaches that affect your personal reputation.
+Various data is revealed, including information you do not wish to share - data you do not mind sharing, like social media accounts, nuisance privacy compromises like targeted ads, and public embarrassment or breaches that affect your reputation.

-Search engines not only maintain a log of what you look for on the internet, but these free people search sites also contain details of the websites you visit.
+Search engines maintain a log of what you look for on the internet, and these free people search sites also contain details of the websites you visit.

-In addition, if the search engine provider also makes the browser like Google Chrome, Firefox, Internet Explorer, etc., then the browsing history will be held by them irrespective of whether you searched on the site.
+In addition, if the search engine provider also makes a browser like Google Chrome, Firefox, or Internet Explorer, then the browsing history will be held by them irrespective of whether you searched on the site.

-In addition, many of the social network sites have had data breaches, thereby leaving millions of users exposed.
+In addition, many social network sites have had data breaches, exposing millions of users.

 Usually, cookies are harmless.
-They are a code that gives websites the information on your browsing history and, in turn, they help the user in remembering logins, identifications, preferences, settings of languages, and so on.
+They are a code that gives websites information on your browsing history.
+In turn, they help the user remember logins, identifications, preferences, and settings of languages.

 When you visit a website, your browser contains information from various sources, which dictates the ads you see.

-This phenomenon has been questioned by many privacy advocacy groups since companies like Google collect huge amounts of user data and deliver personalized ads based on the user’s browsing history.
+Many privacy advocacy groups have questioned this phenomenon since companies like Google collect vast user data and deliver personalized ads based on the user's browsing history.

 Read: How do I remove my phone number from telemarketing lists?

 All of us download applications onto our mobile phones.
-As a matter of fact, the average smartphone user uses about nine apps per day and about 30 a month.
+The average smartphone user uses about nine apps daily and about 30 monthly.

 We have our personal favorites in apps, and we are amazed at how they make our lives better.